finiteloopme/finiteloopme.github.io/_posts/2015-12-03-getting-started-with-apiman-using-docker.md

     - mac-os-x
 ---
 # Developer's guide to start working with APIMan
-[APIMan ](http://apiman.io) is a JBoss project for developing an open source based API management platform.
+[APIMan ](http://apiman.io) is an open source project for developing an API management solution.

 ## Core features of APIMan are:
-1. **Govern your APIs**: flexible, policy-based runtime governance of the API.
+1. **API governance**: flexible, policy-based runtime governance of the API.
 Ability to offer same API through multiple plans, allowing different levels of service to different API consumers.
 2. **Rich management layer**: REST API and separate UI to manage/configure not only APIs but also the applications that consume them.
 3. **Easily embeddable**: a very small footprint allows to embed API Management Policy Engine in any application.
-4. **Fully asynchronous**: the runtime engine's API is fully asynchronous and is designed to run equally well in both a standard J2EE environment and newer async runtimes like [Vert.x](http://vertx.io).
+4. **Fully asynchronous**: the runtime engine's API is fully asynchronous and is designed to run equally well in both a standard Java EE environment and newer async runtimes like [Vert.x](http://vertx.io).

 ## Running APIMan in a docker container
-### Using the APIMan docker image
+JBoss community maintains a docker image specifically for APIMan project.
+Using this docker image is one of the easiest ways to get started with APIMan.

 ```bash
 # Download the APIMan docker image